HillJustin/HillJustin.github.io/teaching/phil-4390-v2026-05&06/index.md

 * bell hooks, *Belonging: A Culture of Place* (New York/London: Routledge of Taylor & Francis Group, 2019 [2009]).

-* María Lugones, *Pilgrimages / Peregrinajes: Theorizing Coalition against Multiple Oppressions*, (Laham/New York/Boulder/Oxford: Rowman and Littlefield Publishers, Inc., 2003).
+* María Lugones, *Pilgrimages / Peregrinajes: Theorizing Coalition against Multiple Oppressions* (Laham/New York/Boulder/Oxford: Rowman and Littlefield Publishers, Inc., 2003).

+* Tim Ingold, *Lines: A Brief History* (London/New York: Routledge Classics, 2016 [2007]).

 * Megan Craig and Edward S. Casey, *Thinking in Transit: Explorations of Life in Motion* (New York: Columbia University Press, 2025).